 Bottom-Line: These colorful and practical winter socks are a great value.

-If you suffer from circulatory issues or have a condition like hypothyroidism, these thermal socks might be the best winter socks for you.
+If you suffer from circulatory issues or have a condition like hypothyroidism, these thermal socks might be the buy for you.
 They might also be great for those with arthritis or anyone who likes gadgets.

 Made of smooth cotton, they are comfortable despite the sock warmer heating elements.
 Since the carbon fibers that provide heat are thin and the battery is unobtrusive, you will barely notice them.
 The battery slips into a small side pocket.

 The most significant disadvantage (aside from the cotton) is that the battery lasts only 6.5 hours on the lowest setting and 3 hours on the warmest one.
 This then makes these a bad choice for a week-long backpacking trip.
 They are also relatively expensive.

 Three warmth settings to keep your feet warm

 Limited battery charge time

 Bottom-Line: These are a great pick if you need immediate heat or help to stay warm.